 - Don’t eat any food that could be contaminated

-- Try and ventilate the property where possible
+- Try and ventilate the property where possible.

 Flooding help and claims

-When you need to make a claim if at all possible try you have your policy schedule and as many details of the damage as possible to hand.
+When you need to make a claim if at all possible try to have your policy schedule and as many details of the damage as possible to hand.
 This information will help to speed up your claim.